 You can check if your installer is accredited on the CEC website.

-If you had your solar panels installed a few years ago, it’s a good idea to check to see if any of the products have been recalled.
+If you had your solar panels installed a few years ago, it’s a good idea to check whether any of the products have been recalled.

 The Australian Competition and Consumer Commission (ACCC) provides a recall list.
 If your product is on the list, reach out to your installer to see what next steps are available to you.